8 ways to use interactive images in a presentation

 Use maps to make questions more relatable

 For my last example, here’s an interactive image from an environmental studies professor at the University of Washington.
-This person used a word map as their clickable image, and asked students to plot the results of an experiment about marine plastic pollution.
+They used a word map as their clickable image, and asked students to plot the results of an experiment about marine plastic pollution.
 Visualizing the results this way helps drive home the fact that marine debris doesn’t just stay where it falls – it spreads out all over the place.

 You may also enjoy: